fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 ## How To Deploy

-You can find the template in [`/examples/autoscale_fgt_lb_sandiwch/terraform.tfvars.template`](https://github.com/fortinetdev/terraform-google-cloud-modules/blob/main/examples/autoscale_fgt_lb_sandwich/terraform.tfvars.template)
+You can find the template in [`/examples/autoscale_fgt_as_hub/terraform.tfvars.template`](https://github.com/fortinetdev/terraform-google-cloud-modules/blob/main/examples/autoscale_fgt_as_hub/terraform.tfvars.template)

 #### Project Variables:
 ```
 project = "<YOUR-OWN-VALUE>"        # Your GCP project name.
-prefix  = "lb-sandwich"             # Prefix of the objects in this example.
+prefix  = "fgt-hub"                 # Prefix of the objects in this example.
 It should be unique to avoid name conflict between examples.
 region  = "<YOUR-OWN-VALUE>"        # e.g., "us-central1"
 zones   = ["<YOUR-OWN-VALUE1>",     # e.g., ["us-central1-b", "us-central1-c"].
 Deploy FortiGates across multiple zones.
            "<YOUR-OWN-VALUE2>"]     # If zones is empty, GCP will select 3 zones for you.